Saint-Pierre-et-Miquelon travel advice

 Regular Canadian passport

-Your passport must be valid for at least 3 months beyond the expiration date of your visa, if you are staying longer than 90 days.
+Your passport must be valid for at least 3 months beyond the date you expect to leave Saint Pierre and Miquelon.

-If arriving directly from Canada and staying fewer than 90 days, presenting official photo identification, such as a citizenship card, a driver’s licence or a student card, is also acceptable.
+If you arrive directly from Canada for a stay of 90 days or less, an official Canadian photo identification, such as your citizenship card, driver's licence or student card, suffices.

 Passport for official travel